4awpawz/fusion.ssg/README.md

 ### Long Term Goals

 - Seek RFC.
-- Accept pull requests when the codebase is stable enough to receive them, which will probably coincide with the first major Alpha release.
+- Accept pull requests when procedures and policies are in place to govern the process.

 ## Community